romeorizzi/romeorizzi.github.io/classes/MathDec/path/minicourse-gametheory/README.md

 _Books:_
 If you want to have something to remind you the basic of game theory, those short texts are fantastic:

-- Ken Binmore, Game Theory: A Very Short Introduction, Oxford University Press Short but complete, it covers the most advanced topics, such as Bayesian games, game dynamics, and so on.
+- Ken Binmore, "Game Theory: A Very Short Introduction, Oxford University Press" - Short but complete, it covers the most advanced topics, such as Bayesian games, game dynamics, and so on.

-- Brian Skyrms, The Stug Hunt and the Evolution of Social Contract, Cambridge University Press Written by a philosopher that understand mathematics, it is a clear game theoretic and mathematical explanation about how and why societies have evolved.
+- Brian Skyrms, "The Stug Hunt and the Evolution of Social Contract, Cambridge University Press" - Written by a philosopher that understand mathematics, it is a clear game theoretic and mathematical explanation about how and why societies have evolved.

-- Herbert Gintis, Game Theory Evolving: A Problem Centered Evolution, Princeton University Press If you want to see more about the mathematics (but without forgetting the interpretation of the results), this is a full-fledged manual
+- Herbert Gintis, "Game Theory Evolving: A Problem Centered Evolution, Princeton University Press" - If you want to see more about the mathematics (but without forgetting the interpretation of the results), this is a full-fledged manual

 _Papers:_
 Just to introduce myself, this is a paper of mine:
-The Benati, Chiari model is about how I have applied Game Theory to a very difficult didactic problem: teaching to worker students.
+"The Benati, Chiari model" is about how I have applied Game Theory to a very difficult didactic problem: teaching to worker students.
 When I present it, people have a great fun (even though it is just a working paper)!

 Then, if you plan to make a Netlogo simulation:
 The papers by Axelrod and Shelling (and the more recent paper by Hatna) are the sources of the Netlogo models that I have explained.
 If you are worrying about the pandemia and feeling like applying some form of game theory the Squazzoni paper may help you to develop your project.

 __To contact Stefano Benati:__

 e-mail: stefano.benati@unitn.it

 skype: st.benati